100 Sights in Cologne, Germany (with Map and Images)

 Neu St. Alban Elke Wetzig (Elya) / CC BY-SA 3.0

-Neu St. Alban is a parish church in the Neustadt-Nord district of Cologne, Germany, in the northern corner of the Stadtgarten.
+Neu St. Alban is a parish church in the Neustadt-Nord district of Cologne, Germany.
 The church was built in 1958/1959 according to plans by Hans Schilling from rubble bricks.
-Among other things, building materials from the Cologne Opera House, which was slightly damaged in the Second World War and demolished in 1958, were used.
-From the church Alt St. Alban next to the Gürzenich, preserved furnishings were taken over.
+Among other things, building material from the Cologne Opera, which was slightly damaged in the Second World War and demolished in 1958, was used.
+From the church of Alt St. Alban next to the Gürzenich, preserved furnishings were taken over.

 Wikipedia: Neu St. Alban (DE)